 The initiative came into existence at Allan Liska’s urge.
 He is a Recorded Future’s CSIRT member and announced his idea over the weekend on Twitter.

 Lots of contributors have started to support Allan Liska in his initiative and the detailed in-progress list now includes vulnerabilities exploited in the past or that are still at the present moment targeted.

 The list follows a diagram pattern with a concise mentioning of different vulnerabilities.

-2021: a Short Overview of Security Flaws Exploited by Ransomware Groups
+Short Overview of the Security Vulnerabilities Exploited by Ransomware Groups

 Actively exploited vulnerabilities have become a trend in 2021.
 According to BleepingComputer, here are the most exploited security flaws: